SentinelError/ClubManageSys/README.md

 _The Clubber_ : **The User**

 The User role was assigned to the club members.
+They could login and view the events for the day and upcoming events for their club and that was it.

+_Who are you?_ : **The Non-User**

+This role was created so that new people coming to the Application wouldn't be kicked out immediately and instead ended up on the landing page.

+# Usage

+# Screenshots